banzaicloud/koperator-docs/docs/topics.md

 kafkatopic.kafka.banzaicloud.io/example-topic patched
 ```

-> Note: Topics created by the Kafka operator are not enforced in any way.
+> Note: Topics created by the {{< kafka-operator >}} are not enforced in any way.
 From the Kubernetes perspective, Kafka Topics are external resources.